 Arterial streets (streets carrying the most traffic) will normally be tarmacked footways and carriageways with a kerb separation. - 12.25 The narrowing of the carriageway with tree planting and build outs in places will help calm speeds to 20mph.
 Some on street car parking can also help reduce speeds.
 It is expected that other less car dominated streets would be designed to be shared with pedestrians with the use of materials other than black top.
+However, parking areas, and non-parking areas must be well defined to ensure they are used as intended.
 Good quality boundary treatments and a strong building line are important to frame the streets and define ownership.

-Photo of Trent Basin example of well designed street character
+Photo of Trent Basin example of well designed street characte